 We were on the road early once again, hoping to miss most of the traffic near Panama City.
 We were passing through shortly after sunrise, and our route took us directly past some mudflats at Costa del Este, located along the edge of the city.
-There was no place to pull over, and it was impossible to identify most things as we drove past.
+There was no place to pull over and it was impossible to identify most things as we drove past.
 I resorted to photographing the groups of shorebirds systematically, with a plan to sift through the photos later.
 I used a high ISO to obtain a fast enough shutter speed and some depth of field, but the results actually worked quite well when the photos were blown up despite the fact that I was partially shooting into the sun.
-Our ebird checklist for Costa del Este has 26 species, including 10 shorebirds and 8 terns/gulls, in about the two minutes it took to drive by the flats.
-Seventeen total species here were new trip birds - a pretty good two-minute stretch!
+Our eBird checklist for Costa del Este contained 26 species, including 10 shorebirds and 8 terns/gulls, in about the two minutes it took to drive by the flats.
+Seventeen total species here were new trip birds; a pretty good two-minute stretch!
 Luckily I was able to return to this area several days later with Andrew Keaveney (doing a solo Panama trip) after returning from our Darién excursion, where we had much better looks at everything.
 I will post about that in a later blog entry from this trip.

 By 8:20 AM we arrived at Lago Bayano, and already the heat for the day had begun set in.
 Overlooking the lake, we had views of some of our target species almost immediately - Cocoi Heron, Pied Water-Tyrant, White-ringed Flycatcher.
 We came across our first Neotropical Cormorants for the trip, while a Ringed Kingfisher was an overdue lifer for me.
 We couln't find any of our target Capped Herons, however.

 We found a few sideroads leading into dry forest, and this was surprisingly birdy for late morning in the lowlands.
 A pair of White-eared Conebills produced high-fives all around, while Black Antshrike and Jet Antbird (finally!) were also exciting.
-While a relatively common neo-tropical bird, I was particularly stoked by the glowing colors of a male Orange-crowned Warbler.
+While a relatively common neo-tropical bird, I was particularly stoked by the glowing colors of a male Orange-crowned Oriole.
 Red-rumped Woodpecker and Bronze-tailed Plumeleteer rounded out the highlights.
 Here are a few photos of some of the species we came across.